sherrillmix/dnapy/README.rst

     -k KMERLENGTH, --kmerLength KMERLENGTH
                           the lengh of kmer to be used.
 Be careful with values larger than 20.
+    -t NTHREADS, --nThreads NTHREADS
+                          the number of threadss to use for processing.
+Should be less than or equal the number of threads on computer.

 getstartends
 ~~~~